DontCallMeJennay/modern-js-cheatsheet/readme.md

 ### Array methods - map / filter / reduce

-*Map*, *filter* and *reduce* are array methods that are coming from a programming paradigm named [*functional programming*](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0).
+*Map*, *filter* and *reduce* are array methods that come from the [*functional programming*](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) paradigm.

 To sum it up: